openresty/lua-nginx-module/README.markdown

 Report Bugs
 ===========

 Although a lot of effort has been put into testing and code tuning, there must be some serious bugs lurking somewhere in this module.
-So whenever you are bitten by any quirks, please don't hesitate to
+So whenever you are bitten by any quirks, please do not hesitate to

 1. create a ticket on the [issue tracking interface](http://github.com/chaoslawful/lua-nginx-module/issues) provided by GitHub,
 1. or send a bug report or even patches to the [nginx mailing list](http://mailman.nginx.org/mailman/listinfo/nginx).